Uberspace/dino/doc/setup_pip.rst

   DINO_PDNS_APIKEY=
   # comma-separated list of hostnames dino should be reachable under
   DINO_ALLOWED_HOSTS=
-  # a place for dino to drop static files and other internal data; must be
+  # a place for dino to drop internal data; must be writeable by dino and
-  # writeable by dino and not publicly acccessible
+  # not publicly acccessible
   DINO_BASE_DIR=/opt/dino
   # the database to use, defaults to SQLite within BASE_DIR.
 Specify any URL
   # listed here: https://github.com/kennethreitz/dj-database-url#url-schema